 Most cases settle before going to trial.
 In fact, almost 98% of cases settle before being decided by a jury.
 A settlement requires both sides to recognize the risk of losing if a case proceeds to trial.
-If insurance companies do not settle frivolous cases, it means that a case which settles has legal merit.
+If insurance companies do not settle frivolous litigation, it means that a case which settles has legal merit.

 The Role of Courts in Frivolous Cases

 While it is easy to file a lawsuit, it is not easy to prevail.
-In order to recover for personal injuries, you must prove someone is at fault and caused your injuries.
+In order to recover for personal injuries, you must prove someone is at fault (usually due to negligence) and caused your injuries.
 This is not always clear and oftentimes it requires the court process to discover the truth.
 The legal system is a search for the truth.
 Simply because someone does not win their case does mean that it was frivolous.
 Judges only allow cases to be decided by a jury when reasonable people may disagree on the result.
 This is the foundation of our jury system.
 If a case has no merit or is frivolous, the judge will dismiss it before a jury even gets a chance to listen to the evidence.

 How Do Lawsuits Make Society Safer?